Abugewa/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that displays  all the lines of the file /etc/ssh/sshd_config starting with a letter
+script that replaces all characters A and c from input to Z and e respectively.